Bring-your-own code repository

 -

-The external version control system must support Git Large File Storage (LFS) and it must be enabled for the remote repository which you will be synchronizing with Guidewire VCS.
+The external version control system must support Git Large File Storage (LFS) and it must be enabled for your external repository which you will be synchronizing with the Guidewire VCS.

 -